thulab/iot-benchmark/docs/DeveloperGuide.md

 # 1. Developer Guide
-1. All interfaces of iot-benchmark are in the core module.
+1. All interfaces of IoT Benchmark are in the core module.

-2. All database tests of iot-benchmark are implemented in various Maven subprojects.
+2. All database tests of IoT Benchmark are implemented in various Maven subprojects.

 3. If you want to run Benchmark using editors such as IDEA: